 Catch wrestling and BJJ have more of a history than many people know.
-In fact, to truly understand this we first need to talk about the history between catch wrestling and judo.
+To truly understand this we first need to talk about the history between catch wrestling and judo.

 The reason for this is that judo is the parent art of BJJ.
-In fact, the birth of BJJ came from the man Mitsuyo Maeda after his time in Brazil where he would teach the young Carlos Gracie his style of judo.
+The birth of BJJ came from the man Mitsuyo Maeda after his time in Brazil where he would teach the young Carlos Gracie his style of judo.

 One thing that many people do not know is that Mitsuyo Maeda also competed in catch wrestling tournaments at the beginning of the 20th century.

 Much of what he learned was carried over to Brazilian jiu-jitsu.
-Another famous judoka that cross-trained in catch wrestling would be none other than Masahiko Kimura.
+Another famous judoka who cross-trained in catch wrestling would be none other than Masahiko Kimura.

 Of course, Masahiko Kimura would have known it as the double wrist lock.
 Many of the grappling styles of the world have more of a history together than many understand.
 BJJ players and catch wrestlers have a lot to learn from each other.

 Instead of thinking about Catch vs BJJ, think about what you can learn from both arts to become a better all-around grappler.